-Fenland Safety Advisory Group (SAG) aims is to enable event organisers to safety host events taking place in the District, whilst safeguarding the well-being of all residents and visitors at those public events and ensuring that, as far as reasonably practicable, any inconvenience to residents, businesses and the general public arising from such events is minimised.
+Fenland Safety Advisory Group (SAG) aims to enable event organisers to safely host events taking place in the District.
+This is whilst safeguarding the well-being of all residents and visitors at those public events and ensuring that, as far as reasonably practicable, any inconvenience to residents, businesses and the general public arising from such events is minimised.

-In order to achieve this, we maintain a district Safety Advisory Group (SAG) comprised of various partner agencies which offer specialist advice on issues related to public safety.
+The SAG is formed of various partner agencies offering specialist advice on issues related to public safety.

-The type of events we would expect to see at the SAG are:
+Events we would expect to see at the SAG include:

-If you are planning an event to take place on Fenland District Council land, please view the details for hire here.
+If you are planning an event to take place on Fenland District Council land, please view the details for hire.

 An important role of the SAG is to bring all relevant partners together to plan and prepare for the event in a co-ordinated way.
 The SAG is there in an advisory capacity to provide independent advice to event organisers.
 Alongside this the group will aim to:

-The SAG members will review the documents submitted by the Event Organiser which ideally will include:
+The SAG members will review the documents submitted by the Event Organiser.
+Ideally, this will include:

-SAG requirements will vary depending on the proposed event therefore it is advisable to contact us at the earliest opportunity, by emailing firstname.lastname@example.org
+SAG requirements will vary depending on the proposed event.
+Please contact us at the earliest opportunity by emailing email@example.com.

 Much of the guidance linked here is from the Health and Safety Executive website.
-However, please note that the Purple Guide is the industry standard for events management and you should consult this wherever possible.
+However, the Purple Guide is the industry standard for events management and you should consult this wherever possible.

-As an event organiser you will also find very helpful links and guidance within the
+As an event organiser you will also find helpful links and guidance within the

-Once you have a draft version completed please email this to email@example.com
+Once you have a draft EMP completed, please email it to firstname.lastname@example.org.

-This document and any appendices will be circulated to the SAG members to review and offer feedback and guidance during either a SAG meeting or via a Pre-Action log notification.
+This document and any appendices will be circulated to the SAG members for review.
+They will offer feedback and guidance during a SAG meeting or via a Pre-Action log notification.

-SAG meetings are held monthly and once you have made initial communication with us we will discuss a suitable date/time for you to attend a meeting.
+SAG meetings are held monthly.
+Once you've contacted us, we will arrange for you to attend a meeting.

-During the lead up to your event the SAG group will continue to work with you through various drafts of your EMP to ensure a final version is complete at least 1 week before your event takes place.
+During the lead up to your event, the SAG group will continue to work with you through various drafts of your EMP.
+This will ensure a final version is complete at least 1 week before your event takes place.